 Alabama edges Michigan for No. 1 spot in College Football Playoff

-Alabama edges Michigan for No. 1 spot in College Football Playoff originally appeared on NBC Sports Bayarea
+Alabama edges Michigan for No. 1 spot in College Football Playoff originally appeared on NBC Sports Philadelphia

 The 2021 College Football Playoff has finally been released and two new teams will fight for their first title of the playoff era.